Introduction to Residential Land Subdivision Planning & Design

 • Explain terms such as R-Codes (Residential Design Codes), zoning, and development approval.

-• How to evaluate a site for subdivision potential.
+• How to undertake a due diligence process and evaluate a site for subdivision potential.

 Subdivision Planning Process:

-• Steps involved: preparing a concept plan, submitting applications, and obtaining approvals.
+• Steps involved in preparing a concept plan, consultant team inputs and submitting applications.

 • Infrastructure upgrades (e.g., roads, drainage, utilities).